AnanthaRajuC/anantharajuc.github.io/_posts/2020-10-13-Gitflow Workflow.markdown

 image: /assets/images/Git.png
 ---

-Gitflow Workflow is a Git workflow that helps with continuous software development and implementing DevOps practices.
+Gitflow Workflow is a Git strategy that helps with continuous software development and implementing DevOps practices.
 It was first published and made popular by Vincent Driessen at nvie.
 The Gitflow Workflow defines a strict branching model designed around the project release.
 This provides a robust framework for managing larger projects.

 ##### STEP 1/6: clone a remote git repository